hidglobal/digitalpersona-sample-angularjs/docs/prereqs.md

 ## DigitalPersona LDS Server

-PD LDS Server comes with an evaluation license allowing enrollment of up to 10 users during first 30 days.
+DP LDS Server comes with an evaluation license allowing enrollment of up to 10 users during first 30 days.
 If you need more users or a longer enrollment period, you can obtain and apply a DigitalPersona Server license.

 ## Additional prerequisites